ShelbyTV/vagrant/projects/shelby-ubuntu-11.04-amd64/README.markdown

     Added onboard Postfix server for relaying emails to SendGrid

     Fixed environment variables for the Vagrantfile so that specifying NFS or VirtualBox shared folders works

+* v0.2

+    Switched to use NFS mounting by default for vagrant shared folder

+    Added environment variables to the Vagrantfile to allow dynamic configuration of shared folder

+    Installed latest version (4.1.8) of VirtualBox Guest Extensions on the packaged box

+* v0.1

+	First version of the box

 ---